How to analyze Unity projects with PVS-Studio

 pvs-studio-dotnet -t ./MyUnityProject.sln

 Note.
 Rider does not support reports in the plog format.
-In addition, the conversion of plog reports is not supported under Linux.
+In addition, the conversion of plog reports is not supported under Linux and macOS.

 Below is the PVS-Studio plugin's menu for Visual Studio: